antsar/pybusmap/README.md

 # BusMap.py
 BusMap is a real-time map of public transit vehicle locations.
 It's written in Python 3.4 with [Flask](http://flask.pocoo.org/).

+## Status

+This project is not yet in a usable state.
+So far it is capable of: fetching (some) data from Nextbus on regular intervals.
+That is not very useful by itself, as it just provides a local cache of Nextbus data.
+A front-end/UI is coming next, which will make use of the data.

 ## Setup
 - Install system-wide dependencies
     `sudo apt-get install python python-pip python-virtualenv libxml2-dev libxsl-dev`